emaland/devdocs-mcp/README.md

 ## Prerequisites

 You need DevDocs running locally on port 9292.
-There are two options:
+There are three options:

 ### Option 1: Quick Start with Pre-built Image (Multi-GB Download)